7Rocky/IoT_Microservices/README.md

 Note: `-p 4000:4000` argument is mapping the listening port on the container application to a port on your machine.

-You will need to push your image to DockerHub to deploy it on Kubernetes:
+You will need to push your image to Docker Hub to deploy it on Kubernetes:

 ```
 docker build -t <your-username>/my-new-image .